twpayne/chezmoi/assets/chezmoi.io/docs/reference/templates/directives.md

 ## Format indent

 By default, chezmoi's `toJson`, `toToml`, and `toYaml` template functions use the default indent of two spaces.
-The indent can be overidden with:
+The indent can be overridden with:

     chezmoi:template:format-indent=$STRING